Floridians are picking up the pieces after Hurricane Nicole pummeled the state, killing at least 4 and collapsing homes as it moves north | News Channel 3-12

 Downed power lines in flooded streets are among a multitude of hazards residents must maneuver in the hurricane’s wake as they return to their homes, and crews work to clear debris from roadways and conduct emergency repairs to washed out roads.

 Nicole weakened into a depression Thursday night, according to a 10 p.m. update from the National Hurricane Center.
-The subsiding storm is headed north and is expected to move into southwestern Georgia late Thursday and Friday, and then across the western Carolinas later on Friday.
+The subsiding storm has headed north, moving into southwestern Georgia early Friday.
+It’s expected to cross the western Carolinas later Friday.

 Meanwhile, Florida Gov. Ron DeSantis has extended a state of emergency to all counties “simply because we’re not sure of the extent of the impacts, in Northwest Florida in particular,” he said Thursday morning.